ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

             )
             ray_trainer.fit()

-    .. group-tab:: (New API) TorchTrainer
+    .. tab-item:: (New API) TorchTrainer

         ..
 This snippet isn't tested because it runs with 4 GPUs, and CI is only run with 1.

         .. testcode::
             :skipif: True

             import lightning.pytorch as pl
             from ray.air import CheckpointConfig, RunConfig
             from ray.train.torch import TorchTrainer
             from ray.train.lightning import (
                 RayDDPStrategy,
                 RayLightningEnvironment,
                 RayTrainReportCallback,
                 prepare_trainer
             )

             def train_func(config):
                 # [1] Create a Lightning model